Industry professionals on conceptualising, editing, and distributing short films.

 Sun 4 Jul 2021, 2pm – 3.30pm (SGT) via Zoom

-How do you create a visual language that supports the development of a storyline and communicates not just with the director but with your audience?
+How do you work with directors to create a unique visual language that supports the development of a storyline and communicates with your audience?
 Cinematographer Chananun Chotrungroj shares about these and more, drawing on her experience as a cinematographer for short and feature films.

 Chananun Chotrungroj is a director of photography and artist based in Los Angeles.
 She served as Director of Photography alongside Sandi Sissel on the feature film Karaoke Girl, which premiered at the Rotterdam Film Festival in 2012 and won the Best Cinematography award at the Bangkok Critics Assembly Awards.
 Her works include the feature films Yosemite directed by Gabrielle Demeestere, Motel Mist directed by Prabda Yoon, Pop Aye by Kirsten Tan, The Third Wife by Ash Mayfair, and Materna by David Gutnik.